RisingDaystar/VAureaNox/README.md

 The distance function is calculated just once, the 2 distance values are obtained by making different assumptions on the operators.

-For example (shallow explaination) : union operator considers the abs(cur_dist)<abs(other_dist) to determine the nearest object, the abs is to allow internal volume march.
-For the "vdist" distance , it just considers cur_dist<other_dist , to effectively determine "the object the ray is currently inside".
+For example (shallow explaination) : union operator considers the abs(cur_dist)&lt;abs(other_dist) to determine the nearest object, the abs is to allow internal volume march.
+For the "vdist" distance , it just considers cur_dist&lt;other_dist , to effectively determine "the object the ray is currently inside".
 This value needs to be saved along other "v" params in order for the behaviour to cascade to other operators in the scene tree).

 <hr />